MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/single-page-application-azure-login-button-sdk-msal.md

    When a user logs in, the button calls Azure authentication library method, `authenticationModule.login` with `returnedAccountInfo` as the callback function.
 The returned user account is then passed back to the parent component with the `onAuthenticated` function.

-1. Open the `./src/App.tsx` file and replace the code with the following code to incorporate the Login/Logout button component:
+1. Open the `./src/App.tsx` file and replace all the code with the following code to incorporate the Login/Logout button component:

    :::code language="typescript" source="~/../js-e2e-client-azure-login-button/src/App.tsx"  highlight="10, 37-42":::